CMST 1500 Exploring Communication 3 s.h.

 Analysis of organizational cultures.
 Relationships between organizational culture and communication in modern organizations.

-CMST 4879 Sports Communication Message Design 3 s.h.
+CMST 4879 Game Day Content Production 3 s.h.

-CMST 4896 Internship 3 s.h.
+CMST 4896 Communication Internship 3 s.h.

-Prereq.: Junior standing, 2.0 GPA, and special approval required, OR special approval required.
+Prereq.: Junior standing, 2.0 GPA, AND special approval required, OR special approval required.

 CMST 4898 Media Analysis 3 s.h.